DaDarkWizard/TextAdventure/about_game_development/GDD.md

 ### Crafting:

 Some items can be crafted from other items.
 Some NPCS and monsters can craft items.
+_ _ _ _ _ _
+Sword

+Iron Bar X2
+Wood Handle X1
+Leather Strips x2

+Station: Anvil

+### Creatures:

+Different types of creatures may exist in the world, such as cows, chickens and pigs, also humans, dragons, nagas, rats, dryads and many other kinds of creatures.
+Also see Monsters.

 ### Curses:

 Some items may be cursed, that is they may have detrimental effects to statuses, may lower stat values, or may lock onto a player’s body when equipped.

+### Economy:

+An economy exists with coin and other possible trading money.
+The economy is a mixture of player driven and NPC trading.
+Players may also be able to trade items with one another.
+Guilds may offer tasks for coin.
+Items may have varying value based on supply and demand, and items may be harvested from various locations.
+Various services may be taxed.

+### Entertainment:

+Entertainment has been mentioned with various professions of entertainment allowed (dancers, musicians, artists, etc.)  A suggestion of side games (i.e. fishing, opera, races) have been suggested, with unanswered questions allowing movies, animations, arena battles, jousting, and Olympics as implemented forms of entertainment.

 ### Equipment: